 how bad is it?

-In order to obtain a faithful picture, three measurements are usually correlated.
+In order to obtain a faithful estimation, three measurements are usually correlated.

 The first, approximate measurement comes from an echography, which is then often followed by a mammography, and finally also by a magnetic resonance imaging (MRI).
 The last exam is the one that supplies the most accurate measurement.